Working with Indicators in the Architecture Repository

 An indicator is an entity or an object that provides specific information on the state or condition of something.

-In the Dragon1 Architecture Repository you can define indicators that will change the color of cells in a table depending on the value of an attribute.
-There are many other things you can do or change with an indicator, but we focus on the color indicator in this blog.
+In the Dragon1 Architecture Repository, you can define indicators that will change the color of cells in a table depending on the value of an attribute.
+You can do or change many other things with an indicator, but we focus on the color indicator in this blog.

-Suppose in your list you see that a software application has a maintenance cost of more than 50.000 USD per year.
-That is too costly for your organization and this application should be replaced with a cheaper one.
-In that case, you want the value (maintenance cost) that is too high, to be shown in red color.
+Suppose in your list that a software application has a maintenance cost of more than 50.000 USD per year.
+That is too costly for your organization, and this application should be replaced with a cheaper one.
+In that case, you want the value (maintenance cost) too high to be shown in red.
 For that, you would need to define an indicator.

 An example list of software applications

 In Dragon1, your data is stored (logically) in the database in cabinets, dossiers, and folders.
-You can define and rename as many cabinets, with as many dossiers, and as many folders, as you like.
+You can define and rename as many cabinets, with as many dossiers and folders as you like.

 In this example, the user has added user-defined fields like issues, maintenance cost, service contracts, and available versus used licenses.